elm-janitor/apply-patches/README.md

 cd ..
 ```

-This will fail, because it will only print a `TODO deadEndsToString` string.
+The test will fail, because it will only print a `TODO deadEndsToString` string.

-After that, apply the patches:
+After that, run the script to apply the patches like this:

 ```sh
 cd deno